CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are employed to provide the audit data necessary to determine what activities have occurred within the infrastructure.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are employed to provide the audit data necessary to determine what activities have occurred within the infrastructure.

 #### d

 ##### AWS

-In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are employed to provide the capability for audit of organizationally defined events by logging security-relevant events and errors related to IAM user and API activities, S3 data access, network access, and RDS database errors.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are employed to provide the capability for audit of organizationally defined events by logging security-relevant events and errors related to IAM user and API activities, Amazon S3 data access, network access, and Amazon RDS database errors.

 ##### Drupal